 - On 11 January 2018, Asifa’s parents enquired Sanji Ram about their missing girl.
-Ram led astray them and told them she might have gone to some relative’s home.
+Ram led them astray and told them she might have gone to some relative’s home.
 The same day, juvenile called Sanji Ram’s son Vishal Jangotra, who is pursuing a Bachelor’s degree in agriculture in Meerut, and asked if he wanted to rape her.

 - On 12 January 2018, Vishal reached Rasana from Meerut.

-- On 13 January 2018, Vishal and his father Sanji ram, juvenile, and Mannu went to the temple, where Vishal and juvenile, both raped Asifa, turn-by-turn, all the day.
+- On 13 January 2018, Vishal and his father Sanji Ram, juvenile, and Mannu went to the temple, where Vishal and juvenile, both raped Asifa, turn-by-turn, all day.
 In the evening, Sanji Ram told them it was time to kill her.
 Vishal, Mannu and the juvenile took Asifa to a culvert.
 SPO Deepak Khajuria also reached there and told them he too wanted to rape her before she was killed.
 After Deepak raped Asifa, the juvenile raped her again.
 After the gang-rape, Deepak strangulated Asifa with her stole.
 Then, juvenile hit Asifa twice on the head with a stone.